adidas/harborutils/README.md

-  help             Help about any command importLdapGroups Propagate groups from primary harbor to secondary importLdapUsers  Propagate users from primary harbor to secondary syncGrants       Propagate grants from primary harbor to secondary syncLabels       Propagate project labels from primary harbor to secondary syncRegistries   Syncs objects created between two dates from harbor primary to harbor secundary
+  help             Help about any command importLdapGroups Propagate groups from primary harbor to secondary importLdapUsers  Propagate users from primary harbor to secondary replicationTaks  returns the status of the last replications tasks (harbor stored the last 50) server           Run a server exposing some options of the cli syncGrants       Propagate grants from primary harbor to secondary syncLabels       Propagate project labels from primary harbor to secondary syncRegistries   Syncs objects created between two dates from harbor primary to harbor secundary